-Main part (why, what at) Appendix (how) For all AI business actors Part 1 art 1 Definitions 1.
-Relevant to Part 1 [About AI] A. Preconditions for Al B. Al's benefits and risks Part 2 s Society to aim for with AI, and matters each AI business actor works on Basic philosophies Principles Common Guiding Principles Common Guiding Principles for Al business actors involved in advanced Al systems Building Al governance 2.
-Relevant to Part 2 [E.Building AI Governance] A. Building of Al governance and monitoring by management B. Examples of business operator's efforts at Al governance For each A business actor Part 3 Matters Related to AI Developers Includes additional matters described in "Hiroshima Process International Code of Conduct for Organizations Developing Advanced AI Systems" as well 3.
-Relevant to Part 3 [For AI Developers] A. Descriptions of Part 3 "Matters Related to Al Developers" B. Descriptions of "Common Guiding Principles" in Part 2 C. Matters to be observed in developing advanced Al systems Part 4 Matters Related to Al Providers 4.
-Relevant to Part 4 [For AI Providers] A. Descriptions of Part 4 "Matters Related to Al Providers" B. Descriptions of "Common guiding principles" in Part 2 Part 5 Matters Related to Al Business Users 5.
+Main part (why, wha at) Appendix (how) I Part 1 Definitions 1.
+Relevant to Part 1 [About AI] A. Preconditions for Al B. Al's benefits and risks For all AI business actors Part 2 s Society to aim for with AI, and matters each AI business actor works on Basic philosophies Principles Common Guiding Principles Common Guiding Principles for Al business actors involved in advanced Al systems Building Al governance 2.
+Relevant to Part 2 [E.Building AI Governance] A. Building of Al governance and monitoring by management B. Examples of business operator's efforts at Al governance For each A Part 3 Matters Related to AI Developers Includes additional matters described in "Hiroshima Process International Code of Conduct for Organizations Developing Advanced AI Systems" as well 3.
+Relevant to Part 3 [For AI Developers] A. Descriptions of Part 3 "Matters Related to Al Developers" B. Descriptions of "Common Guiding Principles" in Part 2 C. Matters to be observed in developing advanced Al systems business actor Matters Related to Al Providers 4.
+Relevant to Part 4 [For AI Providers] A. Descriptions of Part 4 "Matters Related to AI Providers" B. Descriptions of "Common guiding principles" in Part 2 Part 5 Matters Related to Al Business Users 5.
 Relevant to Part 5 [For AI Business users] A. Descriptions of Part 5 "Matters Related to Al Business Users" B. Descriptions of "Common Guiding Principles" in Part 2 Other references 5 6.
-Major precautions for Guidelines on Utilizati 7.
+Major precautions for Guidelines on Utilizat 7.
 Checklist 8.
 Cross-actor virtual cas 9.
-References for oversed referring to "Contract ion of AI and Data" The appendixes 7, 8, and 9 are Japanese only.
+References for overse ion of AI and Data" The appendixes 7, 8, and 9 are Japanese only.